Root operators, root groups and retractions: Expressing root operators in terms of retractions and root group elements

-The goal of this section is to prove the main result of this note and show that one can express root operators in terms of retractions and analogously as images under products of elements of root groups.
+In this section we show that one can express root operators in terms of retractions and with the help of root group elements.
+We comment on the path--version of the root operators in Subsection~\ref{sec:paths}.